simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_60_externalobject-code-examples/externalobject-code-examples.md

 ```

 > **Warning**: these legacy UI tools are not available in the responsive UI, see [this document](/lesson/docs/ui/responsive)
-> for details on the responsive UI Javascript API.
+> for details on the responsive UI JavaScript API.

 ### jQPlot&reg; charts